RoySegall/Gizra/app/_posts/2014-06-22-bower-link.md

 ![]({{BASE_PATH}}/assets/images/posts/bower-link/bower-create-link.png)

-5. Access the project folder where you want to use the component. and link the dependency.
+5. Access the project folder where you want to use the component. and link the dependency:

 ```bash
 # Go back to the root of the Application.